 Semaphore semantics are described in section 5.5.3.
-This is essentially the same as exam problem 1 but you will have to deal with exceptions and the methods are more general.
 Implement a constructor providing the initial number of permits, and public methods for acquire(int n) and release(int n).
 Overloaded parameterless methods acquire() and release() correspond to passing 1 to the parameter-ful versions.

-2. CountDownLatch (CountDownLatch.java)
+CountDownLatch (CountDownLatch.java)

 CountDownLatch is described in section 5.5.1.
 The constructor initializes a counter to the provided value.
-The countdown() method decrements the counter (by 1); the await() method returns when the counter is no longer positive.
+The countdown () method decrements the counter (by 1); the await () method returns when the counter is no longer positive.

-3.CyclicBarrier (CyclicBarrier.java)
+3. CyclicBarrier (CyclicBarrier.java)

 CyclicBarrier is described in section 5.5.4.
 The constructor initializes a counter.
-The await() method decrements the counter and waits until the counter reaches zero at which point all waiting threads are released, the counter is reset to its initial value, and subsequent calls to await again block until the counter reaches 0.
-Undergrads: you do not need to implement the handling of timeouts and interruptions described in the text; Grads should do a full implementation.
+The await () method decrements the counter and waits until the counter reaches zero at which point all waiting threads are released, the counter is reset to its initial value, and subsequent calls to await again block until the counter reaches 0.
+Undergrads: you do not need to implement the handling of timeouts and interruptions described in the text; Grads should do a full implementation including timeouts and interruptions.
 Nobody needs to implement the barrier action feature described in the first line of p.
 101.)
 Note: my Race program for assignment 1 contained a barrier implementation but it does not fully meet the re-usability requirements for this assignment.
 You may use it as a starting point if you wish.

-Assignments will be graded on: correct functioning correctly described in comments.
+Assignments will be graded on: correct functioning, correctly described in comments.
 Test code is not provided - you're welcome to write your own but as we've seen, testing can only tell us that code is wrong, not that it is correct, and may have limited utility for concurrent programs.
-For any concurrent program you must be able to construct a correct argument about how your code works.
+For any concurrent program you must be able to construct a correct argument about how your code correctly implements the desired functionality-and that's what I expect to see in the comments to your code.